UniqueNetwork/unique_docs/docs/tutorials/how-to-ethereum.md

 PRIVATE_KEY = "your-metamask-private-key"
 ```

 After this, update your `hardhat.config.ts` so that our project knows about all of these values.
+Please pay attention to the `settings` object in the config file.
+To successfully compile the smart contracts, please use this configuration that enables the IR-based ( intermediate representation) code generator.
+Also, we will need to enable the optimizer and set the parameter for it.

-Also, we will add some configuration that is required for Solidity versions newer than 0.8.17 (see [here](https://docs.soliditylang.org/en/v0.8.17/ir-breaking-changes.html)).
+This configuration is required for Solidity versions newer than 0.8.17 (for more details please check the [Solidity docs](https://docs.soliditylang.org/en/v0.8.17/ir-breaking-changes.html)).

 ```typescript:no-line-numbers
 import dotenv from 'dotenv'